Legio XV Apollinaris: one of the Roman legions. Its name signifies that it was dedicated to Apollo, the favorite god of the emperor Augustus.

 In 134, the Alans, a tribe from the steppes of Kazakhstan, threatened the Roman empire.
 The governor of Cappadocia, Arrian of Nicomedia, took XV Apollinaris and XII Fulminata into the field and defeated the invaders before they could become dangerous; he described this campaign in his Ektaxis.

 In 162-166, it took part in the campaign of Lucius Verus against the Parthians.
-During this war, the Armenian capital Artaxata (Yerevan) was occupied by a mixed subunit of XII Fulminata and XV Apollinaris that was to stay there for some time.
+During this war, the Armenian capital Artaxata (south of modern Yerevan) was occupied by a mixed subunit of XII Fulminata and XV Apollinaris that was to stay there for some time.

 After the victory, the fifteenth legion returned to Satala, where it was still garrisoned in 175, when general Avidius Cassius revolted against the emperor Marcus Aurelius.
 The fifteenth legion, under Publius Martius Verus, refused to cooperate and remained loyal to the lawful ruler; therefore, it was awarded the title Pia Fidelis ("faithful and loyal").
 The title may also have been earned in another way, by taking part in Marcus Aurelius' Germanic wars.